-To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: http://www.ascr.usda.gov/complaint_filing_cust.html, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
+To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: https://www.usda.gov/sites/default/files/documents/USDA-OASCR%20P-Complaint-Form-0508-0002-508-11-28-17Fax2Mail.pdf, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
 To request a copy of the complaint form, call (866) 632-9992.
 Submit your completed form or letter to USDA by:

-- mail: U.S. Department of Agriculture
+- mail: U.S. Department of Agriculture,

-Office of the Assistant Secretary for Civil Rights
+Office of the Assistant Secretary for Civil Rights,

-1400 Independence Avenue, SW
+1400 Independence Avenue, SW,

 Washington, D.C.
 20250-9410;

 - fax: (202) 690-7442; or

-(3) email: email@example.com
+- email: firstname.lastname@example.org